luismautone/autoencoder-fairness/README.md

 # Autoencoder for Fairness

-The Jupyter Notebook ```autoencoder_mpl.ipynb``` contains the implementation of an <b>Autoencoder Neural Network</b> for the creation of latent spaces representing two types of human body class: <b>class α</b> shapes that possess the most common appearance for the human body and <b>class β</b> shapes, bodies with a limb amputation (e.g. leg or arm).
+The Jupyter Notebook ```autoencoder_mpl.ipynb``` contains the implementation of an <i>Autoencoder Neural Network</i> for the creation of latent spaces representing two types of human body class: <b>class α</b> shapes that possess the most common appearance for the human body and <b>class β</b> shapes, bodies with a limb amputation (e.g. leg or arm).
 The network was trained on a dataset containing 1000 instances of both classes (included in ```dataset``` directory) and the trained model was saved as ```ae_model.pt```.

 The model architecture comprehends two main AE mirroring one another and two MLP connecting the latent spaces of each AE.
 AE<sub>α</sub> has an Encoder E<sub>α</sub> with two linear layers followed by tanh activation and a Decoder D<sub>α</sub> with one linear layer followed also by tanh activation.
 Dimensions are n × 3 → 512 → 256 → 256 → n × 3.
 We have the same structure for AE<sub>β</sub>, with an Encoder E<sub>β</sub> and a Decoder D<sub>β</sub>.
 The MLP N<sub>βα</sub> is a network mapping latent space v<sub>β</sub> from AE<sub>β</sub> to latent space v<sub>α</sub> in AE<sub>α</sub>.
 It has five linear layers followed by SELU activation and a batch normalization layer.
 Dimensions are f → 64 → 128 → 256 → 128 → 64 → f.
 MLP N<sub>αβ</sub> similarly has the same structure.